FaraC-scripts/Toolbox/README.md

 Update a story card or prompt card.

-This command is the only one to use a __compound request__.
+This command uses a __compound request__.
 The first part of the request must be the __card name__.
 The name can be just part of the card's title, and the script will find the nearest-matching card, but for best results use the entire card name.
 Then, you may optionally include a semicolon followed by _instructions_ on how to update the card.

 > /u __The Ossuary Cabal__; _include the losses from their last battle_

 If _instructions_ are not included, the update will default to updating the card with information from recent context.

-If no request is included, a random card will be selected to update.

 When you receive an Update output, the matched card will already have been updated with the output text.
 Only fields present in the output text are modified.
 Other fields are left intact.